Carlos Cirne Lima

-Carlos Roberto Velho Cirne Lima, also referred to as Carlos Cirne Lima, (born in 1931, in :Porto Alegre, :Rio Grande do Sul, :Brasil) is a Brazilian contemporary dialectical philosopher.
+Carlos Roberto Velho Cirne Lima (1 June 1931 – 1 July 2020), also referred to as Carlos Cirne Lima, was a Brazilian contemporary dialectical philosopher.

+Biography

-He obtained his doctor-degree in 1958 at the :University of Innsbruck, :Austria.
+Carlos Roberto Velho Cirne Lima was born on 1 June 1931 in Porto Alegre, Rio Grande do Sul, Brazil.
+He obtained his doctor-degree in 1958 at the :University of Innsbruck, Austria.

-Was a full professor at the universities UFRGS (Universidade Federal do Rio Grande do Sul), PUCRS (Pontífica Universidade do Rio Grande do Sul) in Porto Alegre, and UNISINOS in São Leopoldo, Rio Grande do Sul.
+Lima a full professor at the universities UFRGS (Universidade Federal do Rio Grande do Sul), PUCRS (Pontífica Universidade do Rio Grande do Sul) in Porto Alegre, and UNISINOS in São Leopoldo, Rio Grande do Sul.

+Lima died on 1 July 2020, at the age of 89.